roadtocode4u/spaceship/docs/icp/90-html/90-html.md

   <summary>1.
 What is HTML?</summary>
   <p>

-      HTML is a language which is used to create website.
-HTML stands for Hyper Text Markup Language and is used to create web pages.
+       HTML is a markup language used for creating web pages.
+It stands for Hyper Text Markup Language.

   </p>